spyrosoft/spyrosoft.com/awestruct/index.md

 The enormous community around WordPress has churned out software to handle just about anything.
 It may be tempting to jump on the band wagon.
 Be forewarned that what WordPress has in community it lacks in scalability, maintainability, security, speed, and modularity.
 If your website requires any of these WordPress is probably not the right fit.

-That said, using [wordpress.com](https://wordpress.com/) is the best solution out there for simple blogs with basic functionality (such as a contact form and a mailing list).
+That said, using [wordpress.com](https://wordpress.com/) is one of the best solution out there for simple blogs with basic functionality (such as a contact form and a mailing list).
 It is fast, secure, and can withstand high load.
 However, beware of the trap here as well.
 A small percentage of the wordpress.org plugins are available to install on wordpress.com.
 As soon as you need additional functionality you will be forced to migrate away.
 This either means rebuilding the entire website or migrating WordPress to a hosting provider.
 Most of the advantages of wordpress.com evaporate upon moving to a different host.